tshepang/blog/content/rust-things-i-most-anticipate.md

 The following are in progress:

+- Usage in production versions of Chromium, though this would only be [for external dependencies]
 - Make alternative (to [LLVM]) codegen backends easily available in Rust toolchain (as in via `rustup`)
    - [rustc_codegen_cranelift] (for using [cranelift]),
      immediate benefit being fast debug compiles ([progress][cranelift PR])
    - [rustc_codegen_gcc],
      allowing Rust to run in more hardware platforms ([latest update])
-- [Planned inclusion in Google Chrome], a browser found in billions of devices
 - Having Rust be certified for use in safety-critical systems, most visible example being [Ferrocene] ([latest update][ferrocense status])
 - [hyper] being used as default HTTP backend of cURL ([Hyper progress